top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 1) Process AprilTags in view and estimate a state while static (duckiebot velocity is zero)
 2) Plan a path based on this state
 3) A "time to plan" threshold has passed
-4) Use feedforward state estimates to broadcast inputs into the lane controller
+4) Use feedforward state estimates to broadcast inputs to the lane controller
 5) Stop the duckiebot after a "time to control with feedforward" has been passed
 6) Return to 1)